grigorisg9gr/deformable_tracking_review_ijcv2016/README.md

 * research_pyutils from [this repository](https://github.com/grigorisg9gr/pyutils).

 Workerbee is a package that was used to execute the per frame processing in parallel utilising condor.
-The version [v0.6.2](https://github.com/menpo/menpo/tree/v0.6.2) of menpo project was the one that the code was originally developed on, however it was updated to follow the latest version of v0.7.5.
-If you want to run the code, you are encouraged to install the later menpo version of [v0.7.5](https://github.com/menpo/menpo/releases/tag/v0.7.5).
+The version [v0.6.2](https://github.com/menpo/menpo/tree/v0.6.2) of menpo project was the one that the code was originally developed on, however it was updated to follow the newer version of v0.7.5.
+If you want to run the code, you are encouraged to install the newer menpo version of [v0.7.5](https://github.com/menpo/menpo/releases/tag/v0.7.5).

 <a name="feedback"></a>